solracnauj92/digitalnomadsmalaga/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits
+-   I went back to my course materials and followed some of the codes there, including the Love Running project as a guide

 ### Code